Seed Programme 2025 launched!

 Participating ECIU Members

-The following nine ECIU member universities have made funding available for their researchers to get involved in Seed Programme 1 and Seed Programme 2.
+The following six ECIU member universities have made funding available for their researchers to get involved in Seed Programme 1 and Seed Programme 2.

 Compare the two actions